-This is supported by implementation of the five principles of the OpenStand paradigm; co-operation (respecting the roles of different organisations); adherence to fundamental principles7; collective empowerment (for instance, choosing standards on technical merit and global interoperability to enable efficiency-enhancing global competition; availability (standards can be accessed and implementations built on a fair basis); and voluntary adoption.
+- co-operation (respecting roles of different organisations); adherence to fundamental principles9; - collective empowerment (for instance, - choosing standards on technical merit and global interoperability to enable efficiency-enhancing global competition; - availability (standards can be accessed and implementations built on a fair basis); and - voluntary adoption.

-The role of SDOs
+The role of standards organisations

-Standards organisations can be classified by their role, position and the extent of their influence on the local, national, regional and global standardisation arena.
-They can also be categorized based on who holds the final decision, the technical community, industry or intergovernmental organisations.
+Standards organisations can be classified by their role, position and influence on the local, national, regional and global standardisation arena.
+They can also be categorised based on whether the power to set the terms of reference, frame alternatives and make final decisions rests with the technical community, industry, intergovernmental and/or civil society organisations.

 By geographic designation, there are international, regional and national standards bodies.
 By technology or industry designation, there are standards developing organisations (SDOs) and standards setting organisations for specific purposes (SSOs), also known as consortia.
-Standards organisations may be governmental, or not.
-SDOs are, still today, often sector focused, whereas consortia are often more dynamic, set up for specific purposes (such as 5G).
+Standards organisations may be governmental or involve government participation, endorsement or support10.
+SDOs are often institutionalised and sectoral in nature, whereas consortia are often more dynamic, set up for specific purposes (such as 5G).

-Most SDOs have specific rules to facilitate development and coming to agreement or consensus on standards.
-In respect to standards related to the global internet infrastructure, the different SDOs often have responsibilities that focus on specific layers of the architecture, for example the World Wide
+Most SDOs have specific rules to facilitate development and consensus on standards.
+In respect of standards related to the global internet infrastructure, different SDOs are often have responsibilities that focus on specific layers of the architecture.
+For example, the World Wide Web Consortium (W3C)11